PREVIOUS : DELIBERATE Abuse or Not? (# 1)

 Negating – “You just have to accept her the way she is”, from aunt to pre-teen crying about being attacked by mother

 ULTIMATELY it doesn’t matter if our caretakers meant it, if they couldn’t help it, if they knew what they were doing …. or not.
 The important thing is the effect their damage had on us.
-Remember the vagus nerve? mentioned in post “Accessing Emotions“.
+Remember the vagus nerve? as in posts “Accessing Emotions” &

-Trauma overstimulated our sympathetic system, pumping stress chemicals into our bloodstream.
-It is one reasons we’re so exhausted in bad relationships.
+Trauma over-stimulated our sympathetic system, pumping stress chemicals into the bloodstream.
+It’s one reasons we’re so exhausted by being in bad relationships.
 To recover, we can activate our parasympathetic system, switching from “fight or flight” TO “rest and digest”.
-Check out “9 Factors that may Stimulate your Vagus Nerve Naturally“.

 Whether the person we love is an overt or indirect abandoner, we need to grieve – the loss of time, of hope & of self-esteem.
 The first we can’t recoup, but the other 2 we can.
-We can start by make a courageous inventory of our Toxic Rules (T), & keep feeling the old pain (E) in small doses, to see how we obey the ‘disease’ & how we’re driven by our abandonment anxiety.
+We can start by make a courageous inventory of our Toxic Rules (T), & keep feeling the old pain (E) in small doses, noticing how our behavior & thinking obey the ‘disease’ & how thoroughly we’re been driven by abandonment anxiety.

 Only then can we change the things we do to harm ourselves in the present.
-But we can emerge stronger by building an image of ourself as a resistant, valuable, dignified person.
+We can emerge stronger by building an image of ourself as a resistant, valuable, dignified person.

 NEXT: Denial & Acting out